High-temperature superconductivity: Properties

 A substance with a critical temperature above the boiling point of liquid nitrogen, together with a high critical magnetic field and critical current density (above which superconductivity is destroyed), would greatly benefit technological applications.
 In magnet applications, the high critical magnetic field may prove more valuable than the high Tc itself.
 Some cuprates have an upper critical field of about 100 tesla.
-However, cuprate materials are brittle ceramics which are expensive to manufacture and not easily turned into wires or other useful shapes.
+However, cuprate materials are brittle ceramics that are expensive to manufacture and not easily turned into wires or other useful shapes.
 Furthermore, high-temperature superconductors do not form large, continuous superconducting domains, rather clusters of microdomains within which superconductivity occurs.
 They are therefore unsuitable for applications requiring actual superconductive currents, such as magnets for magnetic resonance spectrometers.
-For a solution to this (powders), see HTS_wire.
+For a solution to this (powders), see HTS wire.

 There has been considerable debate regarding high-temperature superconductivity coexisting with magnetic ordering in YBCO, iron-based superconductors, several ruthenocuprates and other exotic superconductors, and the search continues for other families of materials.
 HTS are Type-II superconductors, which allow magnetic fields to penetrate their interior in quantized units of flux, meaning that much higher magnetic fields are required to suppress superconductivity.
 The layered structure also gives a directional dependence to the magnetic field response.

 All known high-Tc superconductors are Type-II superconductors.
 In contrast to Type-I superconductors, which expel all magnetic fields due to the Meissner effect, Type-II superconductors allow magnetic fields to penetrate their interior in quantized units of flux, creating "holes" or "tubes" of normal metallic regions in the superconducting bulk called vortices.
 Consequently, high-Tc superconductors can sustain much higher magnetic fields.

 Cuprates

-Cuprates are layered materials, consisting of superconducting layers of copper oxide, separated by spacer layers.

-Cuprates generally have a structure close to that of a two-dimensional material.
-Their superconducting properties are determined by electrons moving within weakly coupled copper-oxide (CuO2) layers.
-Neighbouring layers contain ions such as lanthanum, barium, strontium, or other atoms which act to stabilize the structure and dope electrons or holes onto the copper-oxide layers.
-The undoped "parent" or "mother" compounds are Mott insulators with long-range antiferromagnetic order at sufficiently low temperatures.
-Single band models are generally considered to be enough to describe the electronic properties.